DonsWayo/axum-inertia-mvc/worker/README.md

-# Axum Inertia MVC - Background Worker
+# RustGenie - Background Worker

-A robust background job processing service built with Rust and graphile_worker, designed to work with the Axum Inertia MVC web application.
+A robust background job processing service built with Rust and graphile_worker, designed to work with the RustGenie web application.

 ## Overview